-The program will consist of three courses: London's Contemporary Theater taught by Dr. Carrie Matthews, Art, Architecture, and Society taught by British Professor Peter Buckroyd, and Contemporary Britain taught by British Professor Michael Fosdal.
+The program will consist of three courses: London's Contemporary Theater taught by Dr. Jessica Burstein, Art, Architecture, and Society taught by British Professor Peter Buckroyd, and Contemporary Britain taught by British Professor Michael Fosdal.
 Professors Buckroyd and Fosdal are our London faculty, and have been teaching our students to rave reviews for more than ten years.

-*Students should note that the program begins earlier and ends later than A-term classes in Seattle, Bothell, and Tacoma, which run June 19-July 19, 2017.
+*Students should note that the program begins earlier and ends later than A-term classes in Seattle, Bothell, and Tacoma, which run June 18-July 18, 2018.